 There are over 8800 grant-making trusts and foundations in the UK.
 The following are examples of some of the larger trusts

-Esmee Fairbairn Trust - funds projects in four major strands arts, education and learning, environment and social change
+Esmee Fairbairn Foundation- funds projects in four major strands arts, education and learning, environment and social change

-The Big Lottery Fund- funds health and social research
+The National Lottery Community Fund - funds health and social research

 The following are examples of government sourced or other statutory organisation funding schemes available.

-Department for Business & Innovation Skills (BIS) - department for economic growth
+Department for Business, Energy & Industrial Strategy (BEIS)- department for economic growth

-National Institute for Health Research (NIHR) - commissions and funds NHS, social care and public health research
+National Institute for Health and Care Research (NIHR)- commissions and funds NHS, social care and public health research

 Research Professional is a comprehensive online research funding opportunities database and alerting service.